 The DOJ and SunTrust Mortgage agreed on a settlement, which was approved by the United States District Court for the Eastern District of Virginia on September 14, 2012.
 The settlement, among other provisions, established a $21 million fund to compensate African-American and Hispanic borrowers who the United States DOJ alleged are discrimination victims.

-The notification package being mailed in early April is the first one being sent relating to the SunTrust Mortgage lending discrimination settlement.
+The release form mailed on December 6, 2013 is the first one being sent relating to the SunTrust Mortgage lending discrimination settlement.
 Some SunTrust Mortgage borrowers have previously received legitimate letters relating to other settlements with SunTrust Mortgage; these settlements are separate matters.